Implicit Gaussian process representation of vector fields over arbitrary latent manifolds: Intrinsic representation of vector fields over arbitrary latent manifolds

 \paragraph{Vector-field GP on arbitrary latent manifolds}

-We are now ready to define a GP to regress the vector field over $\M$.
+We can now define a GP to regress the vector field over $\M$.
 To this end, we consider a positional encoding of points on the tangent bundle $\TM$ based on the spectrum of the connection Laplacian, $\mL_c=\mU_c\mLambda_c\mU_c^T$, where $\mLambda_c,\mU_c\in\R^{nm\times nm}$.
-Comparing with Eq. \ref{L_spectral_decomp} one notices that each node represents a vector space of dimension $m$.
-Using the eigenvectors corresponding to the $k$ smallest eigenvalues, and for some point $\vx$ corresponding to node $i$, we consider the matrix
+Compared with Eq. \ref{L_spectral_decomp}, where each node corresponds to a point, each node now represents a vector space of dimension $m$.
+Thus, the positional encoding of some vector $\vv$ at node $i$ is given by an $\R^{m\times k}$ matrix, rather than an $\R^{1\times k}$ vector, whose columns are the eigenvectors corresponding to the $k$ smallest eigenvalues in $\mLambda_c$ and rows are the coordinates of $\mathcal{T}_i\M$:

-obtained by keeping $k$ columns of $\mU_c$.
-This allows us to define the positional encoding of $\vx$ by mapping the eigencoordinates defined in the respective tangent spaces using $\sT_i$ back into the ambient space
+The matrix $(\widetilde{\mU}_c)_i$ can also be thought of as the $i$-th slice of an $\R^{n\times m \times k}$ tensor.
+This allows us to define the positional encoding of $\vv$ by mapping the eigencoordinates defined in the respective tangent spaces using $\sT_i$ back into the ambient space

-Then, by analogy to Eqs. \ref{SPDEwhittle}-\ref{kernelM}, we define the scalar-valued Mat\'{e}rn GP that represents the vector field over the manifold as $f_\TM:\TM\to \R^d$ with a $\R^{d\times d}$-valued kernel
+Then, by analogy to Eqs. \ref{SPDEwhittle}-\ref{kernelM}, we define the vector-valued Mat\'{e}rn GP $f_\TM:\TM\to \R^d$ representing the vector field over the manifold with a $\R^{d\times d}$-valued kernel (Fig. \ref{fig:bunny}A, top)